-- Education of Autistic and Related Children (TEACCH) and Makaton as well as individual learning styles and programmes. - Specific staff receive Team Teach training in order to develop their positive behaviour management skills.
-Staff who provide personal care receive moving and handling, eating and drinking, and medical training as appropriate. - Our off-site visits are designed to enhance curricular and recreational opportunities for all our pupils.
-They provide a wider range of experiences for our pupils than could not be provided on the school site alone, as well as promoting the independence of our children as learners. - We run after school activities twice a week in Primary and four times a week in Secondary.
-These could include sports activities, Swimming, Arts and Crafts, Cookery, ICT, Dance and Drama. - We also afford students the opportunity to take part in a wide range of residential activities appropriate to their individual SEND.
-All visits and activities are risk assessed to ensure they are appropriate for individual pupils. - Parents /carers take an active part in discussions around residential visits and these are discussed both formally at parent meetings/annual review meetings. - Our curriculum in the secondary department promotes the transition of skills into the community including strong links to the local Further Education College and specialist providers in the adult community. - The building is fully wheelchair accessible with wide corridors.
-There are a full range of toilet and changing facilities, all of which are accessible. - There is a soft play area, sensory room and dance movement therapy room. - There is a wide range of specialist practical rooms for computing, music, art, science, food studies, Physical Education and swimming. - Admissions to the school are determined by the Local Authority and it is their responsibility to ensure that the provision meets the needs of your child as identified in the ECHP.
+8 How will my person be in activities out classroom in school trips? cluded in side the cluding individual learning styles and programmes.
+Specific staff receive Team Teach training in order to develop their positive behaviour management skills.
+Staff who provide personal care receive moving and handling, eating and drinking, and medical training as appropriate.
+Our off-site visits are designed to enhance curricular and recreational opportunities for all our pupils.
+They provide a wider range of experiences for our pupils than could not be provided on the school site alone, as well as promoting the independence of our children as learners.
+We run after school activities twice a week in Primary and four times a week in • Secondary.
+These could include sports activities, Swimming, Arts and Crafts, Cookery, ICT, Dance and Drama.
+We also afford students the opportunity to take part in a wide range of residential activities appropriate to their individual SEND.
+All visits and activities are risk assessed to ensure they are appropriate for individual pupils.
+Parents /carers take an active part in discussions around residential visits and these are discussed both formally at parent meetings/annual review meetings.
+Our curriculum in the secondary department promotes the transition of skills into the community including strong links to the local Further Education College and specialist providers in the adult community.
+9 How accessi school enviro The building is fully wheelchair accessible with wide corridors.
+There are a full range of toilet and changing facilities, all of which are accessible.
+There is a soft play area, sensory room and dance movement therapy room.
+There is a wide range of specialist practical rooms for computing, music, art, science, food studies, Physical Education and swimming.
+10 How will the prepare and child/young p join the scho support my person to Admissions to the school are determined by the Local Authority and it is their responsibility to ensure that the provision meets the needs of your child as identified in the ECHP.
 Parents are encouraged to visit the school as part of this process.